-U.S. Files Request for WTO Consultations with EU on Duty Treatment of ITA Products
+U.S. Files Request for Establishment of WTO Panel to Consider EU Duty Treatment of ITA Products

 Since 2005, the European Union (EU) has been applying duties on several high-tech products covered by the WTO Information Technology Agreement (ITA): LCD monitors, set top boxes, and certain multifunction computer peripherals (i.e. devices that can scan/print/copy/fax).
-After numerous discussions with the EU, the United States has decided to file a request for consultations under WTO dispute settlement procedures.
+After numerous discussions with the EU, on May 28, 2008 the United States filed a request for consultations under WTO dispute settlement procedures.
+Japan and Chinese Taipei also requested consultations on May 28 and June 12, 2008, respectively.
+The United States and the EU held formal consultations in June and July but they failed to resolve the dispute.
+Consultations between Japan and the EU, and between Chinese Taipei and the EU, also failed to resolve the dispute.
+The United States, together with Japan and Chinese Taipei, has now requested that a WTO dispute settlement panel be established.